 Persons served are in safe and supportive settings that promote a life of independence, acknowledge diverse cultural perspectives, and that respect the inherent risks and valuable learning experiences that come from living in the community.

 Family Supports

 Family support services are flexible and innovative in meeting the family's needs as they evolve over time, are tailored to the preferences of the individual family, and are consistent with their cultural norms and customs.
-Persons served are provided with needed services and supports in a familyfocused and collaborative fashion.

-Early

-Intervention
+Early Intervention